Kaiyrly/eb-1a/3-improvements/README.md

 when the old USTravelDocs.com was killed.
-Back then, all links to its specific pages spread all over other governmental websites, emails, and paper handouts died.
+Back then, all links to its specific pages spread all over other governmental websites, emails and paper handouts died.

 I suggest hiring
 [Artemy Lebedev](https://www.artlebedev.com) to refactor all of that.